 It is cultivated across the entire Arco ionico leccese, the area of Brindisi and in the province of Taranto.
 The grapes generally ripen between late September and early October.
 It is easily adaptable to different kinds of soil, with a preference for limestone-clay soils, and for hot and even dry climates.
 It is mainly bush and overhead trellis trained, with long or short pruning.

-Negroamaro generally produces high consistency wines but is just as suitable for white vinification for the production of rosé wines.
+Negroamaro generally produces high consistency red wines but is just as suitable for white vinification for the production of rosé wines.

-To the nose, Negroamaro is characterised by fruity notes, floral notes such as sweet violet and in some cases slightly balsamic.
+To the nose, Negroamaro wine is characterised by fruity notes, floral notes such as sweet violet and in some cases slightly balsamic.

 Nero di Troia